 (Engelmann & J. M. Bigelow) Britton & Rose, Smithsonian Miscellaneous Collections 50: 535, 1908

-Lectotype (O. missouriensis trichophora); Lectotype (O. polyacantha trichophora); Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Drawing (The Botany of the Expedition, 1856, plate XV No. 1-4 [O. missouriensis trichophora])
+Lectotype (O. missouriensis trichophora); Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Drawing (The Botany of the Expedition, 1856, plate XV No. 1-4 [O. missouriensis trichophora])

-Some individuals may have slender spines longer than 6 inches.
+Some individuals may have slender spines longer than 14 cm.
 Sometimes the hair-like spines are located only on the underside of the plant, are few in number, and are early deciduous.
 Occasionally plants have no discernible long hairs.
-The smallish pads are frequently obscured by the presence of many spines–up to 12 or 15 per areole, and there may be 6 or more centrals.
-Like O. polyacantha, the seeds are irregular in outline and large.
+The smallish pads are frequently obscured by the presence of many spines.

 O. trichophora often grows on hot rocky slopes or cliff faces in mountainous or otherwise dissected terrain, but it can grow on gypsum soils or even sandy soils in grasslands or pinon-juniper woodlands.
 Some populations grow in baking hot conditions (e.g., on south- or southwest-facing sunny basalt cliffs).
-O. trichophora grows above 3000 ft and often grows at 5000 ft or higher.
+O. trichophora grows above 3000 ft and often grows at 5000-7000 ft.
 It has been anecdotally reported at 9000 ft.

-The species occurs throughout much of Colorado Plateau and north into WY along Flaming Gorge.
-It may be observed east of the central mountains of UT, on the western side of CO, in northern AZ, in most of NM west of the Great Plains, in trans-Pecos TX, and into Mexico.
+This Opuntia occurs throughout much of Colorado Plateau and north into Wyoming along Flaming Gorge.
+It may be observed east of the central mountains of Utah, on the western side of Colorado, in northern Arizona, in most of New Mexico west of the Great Plains, in trans-Pecos Texas, and Chihuahua, Mexico.